20th-century classical music: Jazz-influenced classical composition

+“Jazz” or African American music was revolutionary to more than just America in the 20th century.
+It expresses the division between the oppressor and the oppressed.
+The genre of jazz reflects the changes of African American oppressed nationality as it paralleled the rise of imperialism, which many African Americans opposed.

 Movements

 Impressionism

 Impressionism started in France as a reaction, led by Claude Debussy, against the emotional exuberance and epic themes of German Romanticism exemplified by Wagner.
 In Debussy's view, art was a sensuous experience, rather than an intellectual or ethical one.
 He urged his countrymen to rediscover the French masters of the 18th century, for whom music was meant to charm, to entertain, and to serve as a "fantasy of the senses".

 Other composers associated with impressionism include Maurice Ravel, Albert Roussel, Isaac Albéniz, Paul Dukas, Manuel de Falla, Charles Martin Loeffler, Charles Griffes, Frederick Delius, Ottorino Respighi, Cyril Scott and Karol Szymanowski.
 Many French composers continued impressionism's language through the 1920s and later, including Albert Roussel, Charles Koechlin, André Caplet, and, later, Olivier Messiaen.
 Composers from non-Western cultures, such as Tōru Takemitsu, and jazz musicians such as Duke Ellington, Gil Evans, Art Tatum, and Cecil Taylor also have been strongly influenced by the impressionist musical language.